UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 All clusters provide the most common command-line text editors.
 We recommend ``nano`` unless you are used to another editor:

-- `Text editors at HPC2N <https://docs.hpc2n.umu.se/tutorials/linuxguide/#editors>`_
+- `HPC2N documentation on text editors <https://docs.hpc2n.umu.se/tutorials/linuxguide/#editors>`_
-- `Text editors at UPPMAX <http://docs.uppmax.uu.se/software/text_editors/>`_
+- `UPPMAX documentation on text editors <http://docs.uppmax.uu.se/software/text_editors/>`_
-  - Any of the above links would be helpful for you
+- LUNARC does not have documentation on text editors (yet), but any other center's documentation will work